CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/2a-Monitoring-using-Azure-Monitor-for-AVD.md

    ![ws name.](media/mon4.png)

-1. In **Deploy template** page, The diagnostic settings for the host pool are automated using a template.
+1. On **Deploy template** page, The diagnostic settings for the host pool are automated using a template.
 Look through the categories select and click on **deploy**.

    ![ws name.](media/mon5.png)

-1. Once the deployment is successfull, **Refresh** the **Check Configuration** page.
+1. Once the deployment is successful, **Refresh** the **Check Configuration** page.
 You'll be able to see the settings applied to the host pool.

    ![ws name.](media/mon6.png)